Andrée's Arctic balloon expedition: First expedition

 The balloon was losing 68 kg of lift force per day.
 Taking into account its heavy load, Ekholm estimated that it would be able to stay airborne for 17 days at most, not 30.
 When it was time to go home, he warned Andrée that he would not take part in the next attempt, scheduled for summer 1897, unless a stronger, better-sealed balloon was bought.
 Andrée resisted Ekholm's criticisms to the point of deception.
 On the boat back from Svalbard, Ekholm learned from the chief engineer of the hydrogen plant the explanation of some anomalies he had noticed in his measurements: Andrée had from time to time secretly ordered extra topping-up of the hydrogen in the balloon.
 Andrée's motives for such self-destructive behavior are not known.

 Several modern writers, following Sundman's Andrée portrait in the semi-documentary novel, The Flight of the Eagle (1967), have speculated that he had by this time become the prisoner of his own successful fundraising campaign.
 The sponsors and the media followed every delay and reported on every setback, and were clamoring for results.
 Andrée, Strindberg, and Ekholm had been seen off by cheering crowds in Stockholm and Gothenburg, and now all the expectations were coming to nothing with the long wait for southerly winds at Danes Island.
-Especially pointed was the contrast between Nansen's simultaneous return, covered in polar glory from his daring yet well-planned expedition on the ship Fram, and Andrée's failure even to launch his own much-hyped conveyance.
+Especially pointed was the contrast between Nansen's simultaneous return, covered in polar glory from his daring yet well-planned three year Arctic expedition on the ship Fram, and Andrée's failure even to launch his own much-hyped conveyance.
 Sundman theorizes that Andrée could not face letting the press report that he did not know the prevailing wind direction, and had also miscalculated in ordering the balloon, and needed a new one to rectify his error.

 After the 1896 launch was called off, enthusiasm declined for joining the expedition for the second attempt in 1897.
 From the candidates Andrée picked the 27-year-old engineer, Knut Frænkel, to replace Ekholm.
 Frænkel was a civil engineer from the north of Sweden, an athlete who was fond of long mountain hikes.
 He was enrolled specifically to take over Ekholm's meteorological observations.
 Despite lacking Ekholm's theoretical and scientific knowledge, he handled this task efficiently.
 His meteorological journal has enabled researchers to reconstruct the movements of the three men during their last few months with considerable precision.